-There’s a certain breed of people out there that love hot sauces.
-Like, love’em so much they would marry them if that were a legal, possible thing.
+There’s a certain breed of person out there who loves hot sauce.
+Like, loves hot sauce so much they would marry a bottle of it if that were a legal, possible thing.
 (Need evidence?
-Check out this piece on hot cocktails and this one on the New York Hot Sauce Expo.)
-As with all things, though, some people take it a little too far, like making a sauce that is almost two times hotter than freaking pepper spray and selling it to people so that they can ingest it.
+Check out this piece on hot cocktails.)
+As with all things, though, some people take it a little too far, and in this case taking it too far means making a sauce that is almost two times hotter than freaking pepper spray (you know, the thing people spray into eyes to stop a crime from happening) and selling it to people so that they can ingest it.

 To put that in perspective, a bell pepper is 0 SHUs, because it contains no capsaicin, the ingredient responsible for the heat, pain, terror, euphoria, and everything else involved in eating spicy foods.
 A jalapeño?
 A paltry 5,000 SHUs.
-A Carolina Reaper clocks in at 1.5 million SHUs and pepper spray—the stuff used to stop criminals—is around 5.3 million SHUs.
+A Carolina Reaper, one of the hottest peppers on the planet, clocks in at 1.5 million SHUs and pepper spray — the stuff used to stop criminals — is around 5.3 million SHUs.

 That’s not the only thing special about this sauce.
-Plutonium is 60-percent pure capsicum, and comes in a solid form.
-In order to use, you have to heat the damn stuff to 140 degrees just to get it out of the bottle.
+Mad Dog 357 Plutonium No. 9 is 60% pure capsicum, and comes in a solid form.
+In order to useit, you have to heat the damn stuff to 140 degrees Fahrenheit just to get it out of the bottle.
 (They heat the stuff to get it in there, too.)

 There’s also a disclaimer for the sauce, which in part reads: